sbose78/service-binding-operator/docs/proposals/guidelines/proposal-template.md

 This is where to call out areas of the design that require closure before deciding to implement the design.
 For instance:

-> 1. This locks a build strategy to run privileged pods.
+> 1. This prevents us from doing cross-namespace binding.
 Should we do this?

 ## Summary